carpentries-incubator/machine-learning-novice-python/_episodes/06-evaluation.md

 metrics.plot_roc_curve(reg, x_test, y_test)
 ```

-An AUROC of 0.5 is terrible and an AUROC of 1.0 is perfect.
+An AUROC of 0.5 is no better than guessing and an AUROC of 1.0 is perfect.
 An AUROC of 0.9 tells us that the 90% of times our model will assign a higher risk to a randomly selected patient with an event than to a randomly selected patient without an event

 ![AUROC](../fig/section7-fig3.png){: width="600px"}